-Getting an vitamin injection is an important step in protecting your health but if you’ve ever walked away with a sore arm, you’re not alone.
-Post injection arm soreness is common and completely normal.
+Getting a vitamin injection is an important step in protecting your health, but if you’ve ever walked away with a sore arm, you’re not alone.
+Post-injection arm soreness is common and completely normal.
 It usually happens because the injection itself can cause temporary irritation in the muscle.

 The good news?
 There are simple steps you can take before and after your appointment that can dramatically reduce discomfort.